Map on an App anyone?

 How it works

-It has been loaded with the map and the details of your course.
-These will appear on your smartphone screen.
-Once you have begun your run the App monitors your position without revealing it.
+Load your App with a course and both the map and controls will appear on your smartphone screen.
+As you begin your run the App monitors your position via GPS without revealing it.
 However when it detects that you are at a control it rewards you with a beep and the appropriate control circle will turn from purple to green.

-When you have finished your run you can either store the details on you phone or load them to the MapRun website to share with the other runners on your course.
-You will be able to analyse the results with Routegadget, Winsplits and Strava.
+When you have finished your run you can store the route you took and the time it took on your phone, or you can load the details to the MapRun website to share with the other runners on your course.
+In addition you will be able to analyse all the results with Routegadget, Winsplits and Strava.

 The courses are easy (or hard)